How I first started painting and why I created this site.

-I started painting over 20 years ago and when I first got started I wanted to learn Decorative Painting.
+I first got started painting 25 years ago.
+I wanted to learn Decorative Painting rather than fine art.
 I can highly recommend starting in the Decorative Painting field for a few reasons:

-- You can get started on a relatively low budget
+- You can get started painting on a relatively low budget

-- What you learn in Decorative Painting will go far if and when you decide to go into other forms of painting (this I am finding out in my Impressionistic Painting courses I am involved with now)
+- What you learn will go far when you decide to go into other forms of painting. (this I am finding out in my Impressionistic Painting courses in oils and full-bodied acrylics I am personally taking now)

-- You learn how to paint on all sorts of surfaces other than just canvas.
+- You learn how to paint on many different types of surfaces other than just canvas.